 Wasps like to build their nests in areas hidden from predators.
 This usually means finding gaps and holes on buildings or other structures so they can easily access the nest without it being obvious to other creatures.

 Playhouses are typically made to be simply constructed, which means that certain protections that go into full-size houses don’t happen in playhouses.
 That means that playhouses have gaps between the walls and the roof, gaps around the doors, wide open windows, and all sorts of other easy access points for wasps to come in and set up their new home.
 Playhouses also offer a dry, dark place hidden from predators, so they pretty much check off every box on a wasp’s “dream home” checklist.

 This means a big problem for you and your kids.
-However, there are things you and a wasp exterminator can do to get rid of the wasps and keep your kids safe.
+However, there are things you and a wasp exterminator can do to get rid of the wasps and keep your playhouse protected.

 One of the best things you can do to keep your kids safe from wasps is make sure that your kids are educated about wasps.
 Walk around the yard with them and show them likely places for wasps to build nests.
 Show them a wasp nest (preferably in the evening when the wasps are less active) so they know what to look for.

 Then talk to them about wasp stings, being cautious around wasps, and what to do if wasps start attacking them.
 Practice looking for fast escape routes from the wasps so they can avoid as much injury as possible.

 Teaching kids about wasp safety will do a lot to keep them from being stung or swarmed.
 They’ll be more likely to recognize the need for caution if you can explain to them the risks of messing with wasps.